LinuxForHealth/FHIR/docs/src/pages/guides/FHIRServerUsersGuide.md

 One common technique for extending FHIR with a set of conformance resources is to build or reference an [Implementation Guide](https://www.hl7.org/fhir/implementationguide.html).

-The IBM FHIR Server includes a [PackageRegistryResourceProvider](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#making-profiles-available-to-the-fhir-registry-component-fhirregistry) for registeriing implementation guide resources.
+The IBM FHIR Server includes a [PackageRegistryResourceProvider](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#making-profiles-available-to-the-fhir-registry-component-fhirregistry) for registering implementation guide resources.

 Additionally, we [pre-package a number of popular implementation guides](https://ibm.github.io/FHIR/guides/FHIRValidationGuide#optional-profile-support) and make those available from both our GitHub Releases and [Maven Central](https://repo1.maven.org/maven2/com/ibm/fhir/).